LittoCats/Sublime-Coffeescript-Syntax/readme.md

 - Adds JSX highlighting.
 	+ Not 100% complete but works for most cases at the moment.
 Some nesting scenarios produce bad highliting, need to look into it further.

+### Install
+- Clone this repo into `./Data/Packages/`.
+- Select this `CoffeeScript` for your CoffeeScript files in the statusbar's dropdown.

 ### Further work
 - I will eventually rewrite the whole thing using the new YAML ST3 highlighting syntax which apparently allows for more flexibility.
 This should ensure better coverage.